 - existing approved providers seeking approval to provide additional or change the types of services.

 Applicants are required to pay one of the following fees:

-Organisations can apply to have an application fee waived if they are seeking approval to provide residential, home or flexible aged care and services which meet the following 3 conditions:
+Organisations can apply to have an application fee waived if they are seeking approval to provide residential, home or flexible aged care and services that meet the following 3 conditions:

-- they provide all, or at least 85% of care and services, to care recipients located in Modified Monash Model areas 6 and 7 – regions which are remote or very remote, and
+- they provide all, or at least 85% of care and services, to care recipients located in Modified Monash Model areas 6 and 7 – regions that are remote or very remote

-- they can provide strong evidence of the above intention, and
+- they can provide strong evidence of the above intention

 - they include detailed information about the services they intend to deliver in these remote or very remote areas, which the Commission will use to cross-reference with the information submitted in their application form.

 Cost Recovery Implementation Statement